14islands/fourteen/README.md

 ### Adding your own function class
 Every class inside of `/functions/` will be automatically loaded __except the ones that are prefixed with '_'__.

-As of now it ships with the following folders:
+As of now, it ships with the following folders:

 * `admin` for admin (back-end) related functionalities.
 * `content` for content models.